All Products

 Billing overview

-Hard disk size ≤ 512 MB: free of charge.
-For more information, see the "Unit prices" section in Billing overview.
+Disk size ≤ 512 MB: Free.
+For more information, see Billing overview.

 Storage types

-Function Compute can seamlessly integrate with NAS.
-You can configure the NAS settings for a service in Function Compute.
-The settings include the information such as the region, mount target, and group.
-After you configure a NAS file system for a service, all functions in the service can access the files in the NAS file system in the same manner in which you access the on-premises file system.
+Alibaba Cloud Function Compute integrates seamlessly with Apsara File Storage NAS.
+You can configure NAS for a Function Compute service by specifying details such as the NAS region, mount target, and group.
+After you configure NAS, functions in the service can access the specified NAS file system as if it were a local file system.

-• Temporary files can be stored in a NAS file system.
-The size of temporary files is not limited by the capacity of on-premises disks.
+• Store temporary files in NAS.
+The size of these files is not limited by the instance's local disk space.

-• Multiple functions can share files by using one NAS file system.
+• Share files among multiple functions using the same NAS file system.

 For more information, see Configure a NAS file system.

-Object Storage Service (OSS) is a secure, cost-effective, and highly reliable cloud storage service.
-OSS allows you to store large amounts of data in the cloud.
-You can use OSS to store large amounts of data, such as images, audios, videos, and logs.
+Object Storage Service (OSS) is a secure, cost-effective, and reliable cloud storage service.
+You can use OSS to store large amounts of data, such as images, audio, videos, and logs.

-Function Compute can be seamlessly integrated with OSS.
-You can configure OSS mounting for a Function Compute service.
-After that, functions in the service can use OSS in the same way as using a local file system.
+Function Compute integrates seamlessly with OSS.
+You can configure an OSS file system for a Function Compute service.
+After the configuration is complete, functions in the service can access the OSS file system as if it were a local file system.
 For more information, see Configure an OSS file system.

-Function Compute can be seamlessly integrated with OSS by using OSS triggers.
+Function Compute and OSS can be seamlessly integrated using OSS triggers.
 You can write functions to process OSS events.
-When OSS captures events of the specified types, the OSS events trigger the corresponding functions.
-After Function Compute is integrated with OSS, you can invoke various functions to process images and audios, and then write the results back to various storage services.
-In the entire process, you need to focus only on writing the function logic.
-Function Compute can process large amounts of data in real time and in parallel.
+When an event of a specified type occurs in OSS, the corresponding function is triggered.
+After Function Compute is integrated with OSS, you can invoke functions to process data, such as images and audio, and then write the results to other storage services.
+This lets you focus only on writing your function logic because Function Compute can process large amounts of data in real time and in parallel.
 For more information, see Overview of OSS event triggers.

-Function Compute provides two temporary hard disk sizes: 512 MB and 10 GB.
-All directories in the temporary hard disk are writable and share the space of the temporary hard disk.
+Function Compute provides two temporary disk sizes: 512 MB and 10 GB.
+All directories on the temporary disk are writable and share the disk space.

 Temporary disk space is released at the end of the lifecycle of the underlying container that executes functions.
 While your function is sending requests, the container and temporary data on the disk are not deleted.
 If your function has not sent a request for a long period of time, the container is reclaimed by the system and the data on the disk is deleted.